norlab-ulaval/f1tenth_gym_ros/README.md

 **Install the following dependencies:**

-If your system does not support nvidia-docker2, noVNC will have to be used to forward the display.
+If your system does not support NVIDIA Container Toolkit, noVNC will have to be used to forward the display.
 - Again you'll need **Docker**.
 Follow the instruction from above.
 - Additionally you'll need **docker-compose**.
 Follow the instruction [here](https://docs.docker.com/compose/install/) to install docker-compose.